e271828e/Flight.jl/docs/notes/design/framework_spec.md

   `x`/`m` are all the firing round's sweep, and a component fires at most one event per round — later own events are re-decided against the next round's sweep, one round per causal link, within and across components alike.
-The table is written only by sweeps.
+The signal table is written only by sweeps.
 - **Stage totality** ([§12.3][s12-3]; [§13.4][s13-4], [§13.5][s13-5]).
 Stage code is total over
   type-valid inputs: the probe evaluates every user function against values chosen for their types alone, and a value-level throw is a build failure